TACTiS: Transformer-Attentional Copulas for Time Series: The Model

 This concludes the presentation of the decoder.
 However, one question remains: what guarantees that $c_{\phi^\pi_c}$ will converge to a valid copula?
 The key is in the training procedure.

-\subsection{Training procedure}
+\subsection{Training Procedure}

 Let $g_{\phi^{\pi}}$ be the density estimator described in \cref{eq:model_expansion}, where the copula is factorized according to permutation $\pi$.
 Let $\Theta \eqdef \left\{\theta_\text{enc}, \theta_\text{dec}\right\}$ be the set containing the parameters of all the components of the encoder and the decoder, respectively.
-We obtain $\Theta$ by minimizing the expected negative log-likelihood of our model over permutations drawn uniformely at random from the set of all permutations $\Pi$ and samples drawn from the set of all time series $\Scal$ :
+We obtain $\Theta$ by minimizing the expected negative log-likelihood of our model over permutations drawn uniformly at random \footnote{Note that we do not differentiate through the sampling of permutations.
+We simply consider a random permutation at each forward propagation.} from the set of all permutations $\Pi$ and samples drawn from the set of all time series $\Scal$ :

-\begin{theorem} The copula $c_{\phi^{\pi}_c}$ embedded in a density estimator $g_{\phi^{\pi}}$, as shown in \cref{eq:model_expansion}, with distributional parameters $\phi^{\pi}$ given by a decoder with parameters by $\theta_\text{dec} \in \Theta$, where $\Theta$ minimizes \cref{eq:loss}, is a valid copula. \end{theorem} \begin{proof} The proof, given in \cref{app:copula-proof}, relies on the fact that optimizing \cref{eq:loss} leads to permutation invariance which, by the definition of $c_{\phi^{\pi}_{c1}}$, results in uniform marginals.
+\begin{theorem} The attentional copula $c_{\phi^{\pi}_c}$ embedded in a density estimator $g_{\phi^{\pi}}$, as shown in \cref{eq:model_expansion}, with distributional parameters $\phi^{\pi}$ given by a decoder with parameters $\theta_\text{dec} \in \Theta$, where $\Theta$ minimizes \cref{eq:loss}, is a valid copula. \end{theorem} \begin{proof} The proof, given in \cref{app:copula-proof}, relies on the fact that optimizing \cref{eq:loss} leads to permutation invariance which, by the definition of $c_{\phi^{\pi}_{c1}}$, results in $U_{[0, 1]}$ marginal distributions.
 The resulting copula $c_{\phi^{\pi}_{c}}$ is therefore a valid copula. \end{proof}

 Hence, \tactis{} provably learns to disentangle the joint dependency structure of random variables from their marginal distributions via flexible non-parametric attentional copulas.